-I’d found myself in unfamiliar surroundings for this show, over in West London at the Show Space on Grosvenor Place.
+I’d found myself in unfamiliar surroundings for this show, drug over in West London at the Show Space on Grosvenor Place.
 The queue outside had been pleasantly short, and I was ushered smoothly into the building, with none of the usual cattle herding behaviour experienced at other London Fashion Week shows.
 The room was grand, with decorative white walls and high ceilings.
 I read from the press release that the inspiration was the Middle Eastern tale One Thousand and One Nights – a story about a young girl who uses her wits to enchant and win over a King.
 I wasn’t overly familiar with the Spijkers sister’s work, but had previously read Sally Mumby-Croft’s review of the sisters’ S/S 2011 collection, and was excited at the prospect of some opulent Persian splendour on a Saturday afternoon.

 Photography by Tim Adey.